MicrosoftDocs/dynamics365smb-docs-pr.en-gb/financials/design-details-inventory-costing.md

 ---
 title: Design Details - Inventory Costing | Microsoft Docs
-description: This documentation provides detailed technical insight to the concepts and principles that are used within the Inventory Costing features in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+description: This documentation provides detailed technical insight to the concepts and principles that are used within the Inventory Costing features in Dynamics 365.
-services: project-madeira
-documentationcenter:
 author: SorenGP
 ms.service: dynamics365-financials
 ms.topic: article